rhabbachi/rhabbachidotnet/content/post/45days.rst

 |

 Just discovered this articles serie over at medium.com.
-The author (Liam Boogar) is walking us throw his last 45 Days of his company facing bankrupcy and his last ditch efforts to save what could be saved and all the interaction with the parties envolved (be it from within the company like the employees or external like investors and potential acquieres).
+The author (Liam Boogar) is walking us through his last 45 Days of his company facing bankrupcy and his last ditch efforts to save what could be saved and all the interaction with the parties envolved (be it from within the company like the employees or external like investors and potential acquieres).